-An execution history graph for the script shows Duration and Node data.
+An execution history gramp for the script shows Duration and Node data.
 To see this information, select the Performance icon.

 You can select the Duration options to change the scale of the x-axis.

-If you have ScriptRunner for Bitbucket Data Center, you can select the Node option to switch between nodes.
+If you have ScriptRunner for Confluence Data Center, you can select the Node option to switch between nodes.